US Core Implementation Guide

 Mental and Cognitive Health

-• The Cognitive Health Related Questionnaire Panel Codes contains LOINC panel codes that represent Mental or Cognitive health screening assessments, such as FACIT, PROMIS and MoCA.
+• The Cognitive Health Related Questionnaire Panel Codes contains LOINC panel codes that represent Mental or Cognitive health screening assessments, such as FACIT, PROMIS, and MoCA.

-• The Mental Status Observation value set contains SNOMED CT clinical judgement codes related to mental status observations that can come from a broad range of subjective and objective information such as Assessment and Screening tools.
-In many cases the value (answer) at Observation.value may be boolean true | false.
+• The Mental Status Observation value set contains SNOMED CT clinical judgment codes related to mental status observations that can come from a broad range of subjective and objective information such as Assessment and Screening tools.
+In many cases, the value (answer) at Observation.value may be boolean true | false.

 Disability Status